canonical/certification-docs/Policy_Guide.rst

 the aproproate test command (one of test-memory or test-storage).

-When configuring the DCPMMs for storage a percentage should be dedicated to all block store modes: fsdax, devdax, sector.
+When configuring the DCPMMs for storage a percentage should be dedicated to all block store modes: fsdax, sector, and raw.
+As with any other storage device, each DCPMM storage volume should be properly partitioned, formatted, and mounted prior to testing.

 HDD, SSD, NVMe
 ''''''''''''''
 For HDDs and SSDs, only one of each supported interface type needs to be tested.
-Yous hould use the largest HDD or SSD of each type where possible.
+You should use the largest HDD or SSD of each type where possible.

-ALL NVMe models must be tested and it's preferred that the largest NVMe models should be used for testing.
+Systems that support NVMe devices should include NVMes where possible as well.

 RAID Controllers
 ''''''''''''''''